Mach's principle: Mach's principle in general relativity

 However, Einstein was convinced that a valid theory of gravity would necessarily have to include the relativity of inertia:

 Inertial induction

 In 1953, in order to express Mach's Principle in quantitative terms, the Cambridge University physicist Dennis W. Sciama proposed the addition of an acceleration dependent term to the Newtonian gravitation equation.
 Sciama's acceleration dependent term was $F = G \frac{m_A m_B \bf a}{rc^2}$ where r is the distance between the particles, G is the gravitational constant, a is the relative acceleration and c represents the speed of light in vacuum.
-Sciama referred to the effect of the acceleration dependent term as Inertial Induction.
+Sciama referred to the effect of the acceleration dependent term as inertial induction.

 Variations in the statement of the principle

-The broad notion that "mass there influences inertia here" has been expressed in several forms.

-Hermann Bondi and Joseph Samuel have listed eleven distinct statements that can be called Mach principles, labelled Mach0 through Mach10.
+The broad notion that "mass there influences inertia here" has been expressed in several forms.Hermann Bondi and Joseph Samuel have listed eleven distinct statements that can be called Mach principles, labelled Mach0 through Mach10 (taking inspiration from the Mach number).
 Though their list is not necessarily exhaustive, it does give a flavor for the variety possible.